Test the hunt

 • You have access to the phones or tablets participants are most likely to use.

-What to test before you publish
+What to test before the start date

 At minimum, test: